-- Cirrhosis (long-term damage and scarring of the liver)
+- Cirrhosis (long-term damage and scarring of your liver)

-- Blockage in the bile ducts that carry digestive fluid from the liver to the gallbladder and intestine
+- Blockage in the bile ducts that carry digestive fluid from your liver to your gallbladder and intestine

 - Liver cancer

-Very high AST levels can be caused by:
+Very high AST levels (greater than 500 units/L) can be caused by:

 - Acute viral hepatitis

-- Damage to the liver from drugs or other toxic substances
+- Severe liver damage from drugs or toxins

-These other conditions not tied to your liver can also raise your AST level:
+Some other conditions not related to your liver can also raise your AST level: